Subscribe to updates

 Health Visitor Services in Oxfordshire

-Ansaf Azhar, Director of Public Health at Oxfordshire County Council, and Emma Leaver, Chief Operating Officer for Community Health Services, Dentistry & Primary Care at Oxford Health NHS Foundation Trust, were invited to present a report on Health Visitor Services in Oxfordshire.
-The committee was to consider this report, ask questions, and agree any recommendations.
-The report was expected to provide an update on the Health Visiting and Family Nurse Partnership elements of the Healthy Child Public Health Service, commissioned by Public Health in Oxfordshire County Council and delivered by Oxford Health NHS Foundation Trust.
-It was to cover mandated reviews, digital systems, safeguarding, feedback from parents, quality assurance, workforce, and system collaboration.
+Ansaf Azhar, Director of Public Health for Oxfordshire County Council, and Emma Leaver, Chief Operating Officer for Community Health Services, Dentistry & Primary Care at Oxford Health NHS Foundation Trust, were scheduled to present a report on Health Visitor Services in Oxfordshire.
+The committee was invited to consider this report, raise questions, and agree any recommendations.
+The report detailed the integrated 0–19 Public Health Nursing Service, its operational model, mandated contacts, specialist roles, partnership with Home-Start, workforce sustainability, performance against mandated reviews, digital support, safeguarding processes, and system collaboration.

 Healthwatch Oxfordshire Update